English Beef Shami Kebab (1 Piece)

 Portion Control

-Drink plenty of water with your meal, as it helps in digestion and keeps your metabolism active.
+Drink plenty of water with your meal, which can aid in digestion and help you feel full, reducing the likelihood of overeating.

 Mindful Eating